 The first step in managing a portfolio of clients in the real estate market is to optimize your time.
-The other attitudes, however strategic they may be, will have little effectiveness if you do not have available times to organize your agenda, do your work and serve your audience.
+The other attitudes, however strategic they may be, will have little effect if you do not have available times to organize your agenda, do your work and serve your audience.

 Technology can be a strong ally in this respect, as we have a series of applications and management programs that can help you to gain efficiency.
 Try to foresee your commitments, create a script on a daily basis and leave small loopholes so that you can recover in case of unforeseen events.